syedalinaqihasni/coderabbit-docs/docs/finishing-touches/docstrings.md

 - [ ] Swift
 - [x] TypeScript

 The presence of an unsupported language in this list does not constitute a commitment to support it in the future.
-Remember that the docstrings feature is [experimental](/early-access#experiments).
+Remember that the docstrings feature is in [beta](/early-access#beta).

 :::note
 In the case of JavaScript and TypeScript, there are tons of ways to declare functions.
 At the moment, we only support the keyword `function` at the top level.